riluong1/rshell/README.md

 <h1> Program Basics

 This rshell program simulates the bash executables and the Unix interpreter command line, written in C++.
-With this program, we are able to execute simple commands such as ls, echo, mkdir, etc. The purpose of the shell command line is to read, interpret, and execute commands.
+With this program, we are able to execute simple commands such as ls, echo, mkdir, etc with connectors.
+The purpose of the shell command line is to read, interpret, and execute commands.